Wave1art/SFM-Overview/README.md

 You can also use png instead of jpg for lossless results, and change the number in %04d if you need more digits when the file is longer.

+## Running the main pipeline
+To start the pipeline call `photogrammetry_pipeline.sh` with the appropriate parameters:
+- -i path to the images directory